Safety for visiting sake breweries:

 Also, the environment at the brewery can be quite hazardous or you can cause a huge problem to sake production if you do not follow the safety rules.
 So, please read this section to protect both yourself and the breweries hosting us.

-Potential Hazards:
+Potential Hazards

-• Contamination of sake/food production by us
+• Contamination of sake/food production by us.

-• Steep stairs and water on floors.
+• Steep steep stairs

 • Narrow paths next to big fermentation tanks with an open top.